m3db/m3/docs/operational_guide/etcd.md

 Both `M3` and `etcd` are complex distributed systems, and trying to operate both within the same binary is challenging and dangerous for production workloads.

 Instead, we recommend running an external `etcd` cluster that is isolated from the `M3` stack so that performing operations like node adds, removes, and replaces are easier.

-In addition, while M3 relies on `etcd` to provide strong consistency, the operations we use it for are all low-throughput so you should be able to operate a very low maintenance `etcd` cluster.
+While M3 relies on `etcd` to provide strong consistency, the perations we use it for are all low-throughput so you should be able to operate a very low maintenance `etcd` cluster.
+[A 3-node setup for high availability](https://github.com/etcd-io/etcd/blob/v3.3.11/Documentation/faq.md#what-is-failure-tolerance) should be more than sufficient for most workloads.

 ## Configuring an External etcd Cluster